On average, up to 55% of data collected by companies goes unused for analysis.

 Companies providing a service, for example, might analyze customer sentiment on social media to detect unhappy customers and predict when they’re at risk of churning.
 Then target these customers with promotions or perks in an attempt to retain them.

-By analyzing customer support tickets, you can detect keywords and topics, and route them to the correct teams right away.
+By analyzing customer support tickets, you can detect keywords and topics, read for degree of urgency, and automatically route them to the correct teams right away.
 This will also help you uncover common customer complaints and questions, which might incite you to create a self-service knowledge base.
 Maybe, complaints mention how slow first-response times are, in which case you might implement a chatbot to solve up to 80% of routine queries.

 By using data analysis to uncover problems that lead to delays and productivity loss, you can take concrete steps to create solutions.